gmatteo/pseudos_ac_she/README.md

 2) Use nsppol 2 with spinat 6.
 Usually 8 for all SHEs

 ```
 85_At: OK: Use At-5spd.
-May add At-d version
+May add At-5d version
 87_Fr: OK: Fr-5spd.psp8
 88_Ra: TODO: OK-Reasonable: Ra_origin ?
 89_Ac: OK: my version with projector for empty f makes a huge difference wrt origin.